SGD with Coordinate Sampling: Theory and Practice: Introduction

 \textit{(ii)(Practice)} We develop a new algorithm, called MUSKETEER, for \textit{MUltivariate Stochastic Knowledge Extraction Through Exploration Exploitation Reinforcement}.
 In the image of the motto 'all for one and one for all', this procedure belongs to the SCGD framework with a particular design for the \textit{coordinate sampling policy}.
 It compares the value of all past gradient estimates $g_t$ to select a descent direction (\textit{all for one}) and then moves the current iterate according to the chosen direction (\textit{one for all}).
 The heuristic is the one of reinforcement learning in the sense that large gradient coordinates represent large decrease of the objective and can be seen as high rewards.
 The resulting directions should be favored compared to the path associated to small gradient coordinates.
 By updating the \textit{coordinate sampling policy}, the algorithm is able to detect when a direction becomes rewarding and when another one stops being engaging.

-\textbf{Related Work.} The authors of \cite{nutini2015coordinate} investigate the deterministic Gauss-Southwell rule which consists of picking the coordinate with maximum gradient value.
+\textbf{Related work.} The authors of \citep{nutini2015coordinate} investigate the deterministic Gauss-Southwell rule which consists of picking the coordinate with maximum gradient value.
 In trusting large gradients, this rule looks like the one of MUSKETEER except that no stochastic noise -neither in the gradient evaluation nor in the coordinate selection- is present in their algorithm.
-In that aspect, our method differs from all the previous CD studies \cite{loshchilov2011adaptive,richtarik2013optimal,glasmachers2013accelerated,qu2016coordinate,allen2016even,namkoong2017adaptive} which rely on $\nabla f$.
-Among the SGD literature, sparsification methods \cite{alistarh2017qsgd,wangni2018gradient} were developed for communication efficiency.
-They use a gradient estimate $g$ which is sparsified using probability weights to reach an unbiased estimate of the gradient.
+In that aspect, our method differs from all the previous CD studies \citep{loshchilov2011adaptive,richtarik2016optimal,glasmachers2013accelerated,qu2016coordinate,allen2016even,namkoong2017adaptive} which rely on $\nabla f$.
+Among the SGD literature, compression and sparsification methods \citep{alistarh2017qsgd,wangni2018gradient} were developed for communication efficiency.
+The former use compression operators to select a few components of the gradient estimates at the cost of full gradient computation and coordinate sorting.
+The latter use a gradient estimate $g$ which is sparsified using probability weights to reach an unbiased estimate of the gradient.
 In contrast, the SCGD framework allows the gradient to be biased as no importance re-weighting is performed.
-Note also that, to cover zeroth order methods, the gradient estimate itself $g_t$ is allowed to be biased as for instance in the recent study \cite{ajalloeian2020analysis}.
-Finally, the non-asymptotic bounds are inspired from \cite{moulines2011non} where the authors provide a non-asymptotic analysis for standard SGD.
+Note also that, to cover zeroth-order methods, the gradient estimate itself $g_t$ is allowed to be biased as for instance in the recent study of \citet{ajalloeian2020analysis}.
+The proofs of the asymptotic convergence results are based on ideas from \cite{bertsekas2000gradient} with particular extensions in the framework of biased gradient estimates.
+Finally, the non-asymptotic bounds are inspired from \citet{moulines2011non} where the authors provide a non-asymptotic analysis for standard SGD.

 \textbf{Outline.} Section \ref{sec:math_background} introduces the mathematical framework with the different sampling strategies and Section \ref{sec:main_results} contains our main theoretical results.
 Section \ref{sec:main_algo} is dedicated to MUSKETEER algorithm and a numerical analysis is performed in Section \ref{sec:simus}.
 Proofs, technical details and additional experiments may be found in the appendix.